pudly/schmopera-hugo/content/articles/stujess-productions-on-lheure-espagnole.md

 ---
-title: Stu&Jess Productions, on L'heure espagnole
+title: "Stu&amp;Jess Productions, on L&#039;heure espagnole"
 ---

 ### 1. What about *L’heure Espagnole* makes it an appealing choice for Stu&Jess Productions?